 - Then in your article, use DirectPHP with only one statement:

 - First try if test1.php works standalone.
 Any error message?
 Very Important: You might need to change the setting in php.ini to display error and warning messages.
-If you do not see any error messages, try to check your php.ini and change the setting for error_reporting to:
+If you do not see any error messages, please see the above to see how to turn on error display.

 - Now load the page in Joomla.
 Does it work?
 Did you see any error message?

 - Once you have debugged your .php file, you can then copy and paste the code in